Sushil2308/qna/README.md

 # AISolution - Django Project

 ## Overview
-`AISolution` is a Django-based web application designed to solve advanced AI and machine learning-related problems.
-This documentation guides you through the setup, installation, and running the Django development server.
+AISolution is a Django-based web application designed to facilitate document management and RAG-based Q&A solutions using AI models.
+This documentation provides guidance on setting up, installing dependencies, and running the Django development server, along with details on authentication, document ingestion, chat session management, and WebSocket communication.

 ## Prerequisites